March 6 - March 29, 2026

 Miss Prism

-Elizabeth Bunch has appeared in over 100 productions at Alley Theatre including The Da Vinci Code, Agatha Christie’s The Mirror Crack’d, Ken Ludwig’s Baskerville: A Sherlock Holmes Mystery, Seared, Noises Off, Thornton Wilder’s The Emporium, Little Comedies, The Servant of Two Masters, Clue, Dead Man’s Cell Phone, Constellations, Grounded, The Humans, Twelfth Night, The Winter’s Tale, As You Like It, Othello, The 39 Steps, Hand to God, Pygmalion, Other Desert Cities, Clybourne Park, Lieutenant of Inishmore, Doubt, Proof, and Who’s Afraid of Virginia Woolf?
+Elizabeth Bunch (Lady Capulet) has appeared in over 100 productions at Alley Theatre.
+Favorites include Misery, Seared, Noises Off, Little Comedies, Servant of Two Masters, Clue, Dead Man’s Cell Phone, 1984, Constellations, As You Like It, Grounded, Othello, The 39 Steps, Hand to God, Pygmalion, August: Osage County, Clybourne Park, Lieutenant of Inishmore, Doubt, Proof, and Who’s Afraid of Virginia Woolf?.
 NYC and Regional: Playwrights Horizons, Guthrie, Denver Center, Bread Loaf Acting Ensemble, Keen Company, and The Flea. @Its_Elizabeth_Bunch

 Dylan Godwin